mthuzib/web-dev-lab/README.md

 Group Members: Mthuzi Banda, Habiba Bassoum
-This lab is based on creating and running a basic HTML webpage, creating new branches, using pull requests and using Git & GitHub for version control.
+This lab is based on creating and running a basic HTML webpage,repository setup, creating new branches, using pull requests and using Git & GitHub for version control.